thanos-io/thanos/docs/components/store.md

 You can also set constant time in RFC3339 format.
 For example `--min-time=2018-01-01T00:00:00Z`, `--max-time=2019-01-01T23:59:59Z`.

+There is a sync-block job, which syncs up with remote storage and filters out blocks.
+You can configure how often it runs via `--sync-block-duration=3m`.
+In most cases default should work well.

-Note that Thanos Store Gateway looks at both block's minTime and maxTime.
-This means that both block start time and end time needs to fall within the provided range.
-Therefore if block's start time is less than `--min-time`, the block won't be included as well as if block's end time is more than `--max-time`, the block won't be included.
+Note that Thanos Store Gateway only looks at block's start time.
+Therefore if block's start time is less than `--min-time`, the block won't be included as well as if it is more than `--max-time`.